9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

 rece
 ```

-If you\'re coming from a background of concurrent programming in a
+If you're coming from a background of concurrent programming in a
 traditional language, you can think of an `MVar` as being useful for two
 familiar purposes.